Frequently Asked Questions

 Q) How can I check the calibration of my instrument?

 A) The calibration can be checked by analyzing a standard solution of known concentration.
 We recommend testing at 25% and 75% of full range.
+We offer a range of verification kits for the V-2000 and SAM photometers using NIST traceable standards.
+We also presently offer a limited range of standard solutions, for Chemical Oxygen Demand and Hydrogen Peroxide.

 Q) How do I generate an instrument specific calibration curve?